MarkRBest/markrbest.github.io/_posts/2024-04-26-rust-for-the-rustless.md

 ### [The Rust Programming Language](https://a.co/d/9jgNk8K)

 This is kind of the bible of Rust.
 That said, it's boring and more of a reference book.
-I have completely read it, I have only picked through sections such as error handling etc.
+I have not completely read it, I have only picked through sections such as error handling etc.
 I would still say its worth having in case you need to look things up.

 ### [Rust Brain Teasers](https://a.co/d/hpNxurQ)